 The mechanism behind how these oils work is through the compounds they contain, many of them sesquiterpene and oxygenating compounds, which by inhaling, help to decrease stress and increase the flow of oxygen to the brain.
 It calms the body, modulates inflammation, and overall improves how you feel.

 It’s no question that our five senses are related, especially taste and smell.
 The taste receptors in our tongues are sensitive to different tastes — sweet, salty, bitter, etc. Research has shown that the compounds present in bitter-tasting herbs, like leafy greens, can actually help induce the feeling of fullness.
 So with oils, when we taste some of the bitter herbal oils like peppermint, it also induces that feeling of fullness.
 Sense of smell also plays a role in appetite suppression.
-A study conducted by Allen Hirsch on over 3,000 participants on the effectiveness of peppermint as a weight loss aid concluded that simply by inhaling peppermint oil daily for six months, average weight loss exceeded 30 pounds.
+A study conducted by Dr. Alan Hirsch on over 3,000 participants on the effectiveness of peppermint as a weight loss aid concluded that simply by inhaling peppermint oil daily for six months, average weight loss exceeded 30 pounds.

 With weight loss, however, may also come stretch marks and skin issues.
 Essential oils, when used topically, can help to minimize the appearance of skin imperfections.
 Studies have shown lavender to be great for helping to heal burns, for example.
 Oils help improve skin appearance by aiding in the detox process, decreasing inflammation, increasing skin elasticity, oxygenating the skin, and modulating processes related to weight control.